Modelling Behavioural Diversity for Learning in Open-Ended Games: Conclusion

 \section{Conclusion}

 We offer a geometric interpretation of behavioural diversity for learning in games by introducing a new diversity measure built upon the expected cardinality of a DPP.
 Based on the diversity metric, we propose general solvers for normal-form games and open-ended (meta-)games.
 We prove the convergence of our methods to NE and $\alpha$-Rank in two-player games, and show theoretical guarantees of expanding the gamescapes.
-On tens of games, our methods outperform strong PSRO baselines on exploitability by a large margin.
+On tens of games, our methods achieve lower exploitability than PSRO variants by finding both effective and diverse strategies.

 \includepdf[pages=-]{appendix.pdf}